compose-spec/compose-go/parsing.md

 string and set by a variable, we have to apply the "_append to list_" merge strategy then check for unicity.

-# Phase 9: transform into canonical representation

-Compose specification allows many attribute to have both a "short" and a "long" syntax.
-It also supports use of single string or list of strings for some repeatable attributes.
-Some attributes can be declared both as a list of key=value strings or as a yaml mapping.

-During loading, all those attributes are transformed into canonical representation, so that we get a single format that will match to go structs for binding.

-# Phase 10: extensions

-Extension (`x-*` attributes) can be used in any place in the yaml document.
-To make unmarshalling easier, parsing move them all into a custom `#extension` attribute.
-This hack is very specific to the go binding.

-# Phase 11: validation
+# Phase 10: validation

 During the loading process, some logical rules are checked.
 But some involved relations between exclusive attributes, and must be checked as a dedicated phase.

 A typical example is the use of `external` in a resource definition.
 As such a resource is not managed by Compose, having some resource creation attributes set must result into an error being reported to the user